Last Energy raises $3 million to fight climate change with nuclear energy

 Kugelmass said it’s not enough to clean the electricity sector and argues that future energy production must produce industrial heat, clean fuels, and also power the direct air capture of legacy emissions.
 In other words, it’s not enough to slow down the pollution that is producing climate change.
 We have to reverse the damage that’s already been done.

 Kugelmass said nuclear energy is the only technology capable of generating the quantities of low-carbon electricity needed to meet the world’s growing energy demand while accounting for its own lifecycle carbon emissions.
 And he said we need 100 times more nuclear power than currently exists to achieve these goals.
+Only two nuclear power plants are currently under construction in the U.S., and perhaps 30 are underway in the rest of the world.

 Doing the research